Diabetic Ketoacidosis

 Description

-• A life-threatening medical emergency which most commonly occurs in patients with type 1 diabetes
+• A life-threatening medical emergency which most commonly occurs in patients with type 1 diabetes; however, it may occur in any type of diabetes mellitus and at any age.

 • Characterized by a biochemical triad of hyperglycemia, ketosis, and high anion gap metabolic acidosis